 The Objectives of Sales Management

-There are many objectives of sales management and the importance of each will vary from business to business.
+There are many objectives and goals for sales management and the importance of each will vary from business to business.

 Business to business sales can be complex, with many variables and whilst the obvious objectives of revenue, profitability and growth are important it’s easy to argue a case for the plethora of other objectives such as customer satisfaction, team morale, employee retention.